woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Changelog ==

+= 1.5.4 - 2018-xx-xx =
+* Fix - When returning from PayPal, place order buttons says "proceed to payment".

 = 1.5.3 - 2018-03-28 =
 * Fix - wp_enqueue_media was not correctly loaded causing weird behavior with other parts of system wanting to use it.
 * Fix - Typo in activation hook.